ttofu-projects/chatbox-osc-programs/readme.md

 (being touched/interacted with/etc).

 ### How to use
+0) Install the requirements with `pip3 install -r requirements.txt`
 1) Change the `config.json` file and put the avatar parameters the changes of which you want to count and the format of text that displays in the chatbox upon the interaction.
 2) Launch `interaction_counter.py`